codingbychanche/voltageDividerApp/Readme.md

 ![](screenshots/divider.png)

-Find best solution for R1 and R2 of an voltage divider.
+Find best solution for R1 and R2 of a voltage divider.
 Resistors, resulting output voltage and errors are displayed.
 It is possible to browse through all solutions found.

 Have fun.